Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 - Weaker fiberglass poles.

 If you want a cabin tent for the extra height but don’t need much floor space, this tent is a great option.
+It comes in three different sizes – for 4 people, 8 people and 12 people.

 This sense of space is helped by the high roof which makes the tent feel open and roomy.